abelMeli/fury_andesui-android/PULL_REQUEST_TEMPLATE.md

 This is easy, let us know what this code is about:
    - [ ] This code adds a new component
    - [ ] This code includes improvements to an existent component
-   - [ ] This code improves or modifies ONLY the Demo App.
+   - [ ] This code improves or modifies ONLY the Showcase App.
+   - [ ] This code improves or modifies ONLY the Documentation.